Owen Hill: 2018 U.S. House election

 Hill announced in April 2017 he would be challenging incumbent Rep. Doug Lamborn for the U.S. House seat from Colorado's fifth district, located in Colorado Springs.
 In July 2017, Colorado Politics reported that Hill's campaign had raised the highest amount in the past decade.
 In January 2018 Owen Hill ranked #9 on Colorado Politics' "Counting down the Colorado politicos to watch in 2018" list.
-They said "he could rise on the national level and put Colorado Springs in the catbird's seat for military and technology investment".
+They said, "he could rise on the national level and put Colorado Springs in the catbird's seat for military and technology investment".
 In April 2018, Senator Rand Paul (R-KY) endorsed Hill.

 In the Republican primary, Hill received just over 18% of the vote, coming in third in a field of five candidates.
 Incumbent Doug Lamborn won with over 52% of the vote.

 2018 Legislative Session

-During the fall of 2017, The Gazette had multiple articles about "squatting" (a practice that involves people moving into vacant homes and claiming residency there despite not owning or renting the property).
-Hill cosponsored the "Protecting Homeowners And Deployed Military Personnel Act", which made it easier for homeowners to remove squatters.
+During the fall of 2017, The Gazette had multiple articles about squatting.
+Hill cosponsored the "Protecting Homeowners and Deployed Military Personnel Act", which made it easier for homeowners to remove squatters.